Located in the central Anatolian region of Turkey, Cappadocia means “The Land of beautiful horses” in old Persian.

 Göreme Open Air Museum

 Göreme Open Air-Museum has a collection of caves and fairy chimneys.
-It is is one of the main places to visit in Cappadocia.
+It is one of the main places to visit in Cappadocia.
 Be sure to visit the cave-churches across the highway outside the museum entrance, whıch is included in museum admission (keep your ticket).

 Back to the middle ages, Christian monks built these churches by carving the soft Volcanic rocks.
 Their main purpose was to live in seclusion.
-The monks had the Byzantine cultural influence, therefore they ornamented the walls of their churches with the religious art from the Byzantine style.
+The monks had the Byzantine cultural influence, therefore they ornamented the walls of their churches with religious art from the Byzantine style.